caltechlibrary/cli/README.md

     + `Run()` for running defined actions and returning an exit code suitable for passing to `os.Exit()`
     + `GenerateMarkdownDocs()` for generating documentation based on how the program in implemented
     + `GenerateManPage()` for generating nroff man page documentation

+## Command line tools

+Two command line tools come with the [cli](./) package.

++ [cligenerate](docs/cligenerate.html) - will generate a skelton command line program
++ [pkgassets](docs/pkgassets.html) - will take Markdown docs and create a go program file where each doc's name is the key and contents are the byte array value representing the docs